 For every eligible CSEF student, the College applies an additional discount of $225 off fees funded by the College.
 This means that CSEF eligibility is worth a total reduction in fees of $450 per student.

-The College uses Jacaranda Interactive ebooks in Years 7 to 10 as the main subject resource.
+The College uses Jacaranda Interactive ebooks in Years 7 and 8 as the main subject resource.
 This means that students have online access to the majority of their class resources using one password.
-The cost of the Jacaranda suite per student in Years 7-10 is $126.95 in 2021 and is paid for online through the booklist process.
+The cost of the Jacaranda suite per student in Years 7-8 is $139.95 in 2023 and is paid for online through the booklist process.
 Some other subject areas require additional digital resources such as Stile (Science), LOTE resources (Italian and Indonesian) and To Know Worship & Love (Religious Education) which are charged separately through on the booklist.

 School Fees are charged on a per student basis, with discount rates applicable to families with more than one student at the College or with a son(s) attending Caroline Chisholm Catholic College.

 The split of VET subject costs between the College and the family depends on the following factors: the provider of the course; the cost of the course set by the provider including what is defined as the student fee component; the availability of alternative courses; and the amount of any band funding available.

 Annual fees may be paid using any of the following plans:

 - Regular payments (weekly/fortnightly/monthly) according to any of the processes listed below under Payment Methods